The 7 C's of losing/finding an animal.

-Harvey's Army on social media not only help to reunite lost animals but also help to reunite sadly deceased animals to give their human's closure.
+There are various groups on social media that not only help to reunite lost animals but also help to reunite sadly deceased animals to give their human's closure.

 They have volunteers with scanners in some areas that go out and scan found dogs and cats.

 Now believe it or not there are humans out there that 'claim' animals that have misplaced their humans, so be careful who you hand the animal to.

 Make sure they have evidence they are that animal's human.

 My human for example has my medical records, ID microchip records, not to mention hundreds of photos on their mobile phone.

 Cats can be an exception to the 'lost animal' rule as they are very adept at making humans think they are starving, homeless and definitely want you to feed them.

 Obviously if the cat is injured then try to contain it and take it to the local vet.

 To try to find out if the cat is actually lost check it for a name tag and contact the owner.